 Sarah Keyes is a historian of the United States.
 She specializes in the 19th century and the history of the U.S. West with a focus on the environment and intercultural interactions between Indigenous peoples and Euro-Americans.
 Her current work explores these topics along the overland trails to Oregon and California in the mid-19th century.
-Her book manuscript, "Death's Purchase: The Experience and Legacy of the Overland Trail," is under contract with the University of Pennsylvania Press.
+Her first book, American Burial Ground: A New History of the Overland Trail, was published by the University of Pennsylvania Press in October 2023.
 Keyes has also begun work on her second project, a regional and transnational study of suffrage in the U.S. West, for which she was recently awarded a Mellon-Schlesinger Summer Research Grant from the Schlesinger Library at Harvard University.